forestdb/forestdb.org/models/PLU-2019-projects.md

                         (1 - phi) * utility.Polite
 ~~~~

-The full model of acceptance and refusal with politeness shows below
+The full model of acceptance and refusal with politeness is shown below

 ~~~~
 ////////////////////////////western condiiton////////////////////////////